 Under the T's original "bus network redesign" plans, the new bus network was going to be implemented in phases over the course of five years.
 Phase one introduced several new frequent-service bus routes to Everett, Chelsea, Malden, Revere, and East Boston at the end of 2024; phase two was expected to implement redesigned routes in the City of Boston in 2025.

-The T did upgrade six Boston bus routes to the new "frequent-service" service standard last summer, while also adding later-night service on 13 bus routes and the subway system, for a 3.4 percent increase in overall MBTA bus service.
+The T did upgrade six of Boston's busiest bus routes to the new "frequent-service" service standard last summer, while also adding later-night service on 13 bus routes, for a 3.4 percent increase in overall bus service.

 Around the same time, the T began to signal that the timeline for implementing the new bus network would get longer, with smaller route changes happening on a quarterly basis.